 For example: french fries, potato chips, sugar filled treats, and many foods with high saturated fats may all be naturally 'gluten-free'.
 However, these are clearly not healthy options.
 So don’t be fooled by the massive marketing ploys by the food industry to get you to think otherwise.
 Always read labels and look at the nutritional content of what you consume.

 If your intent is to be both healthy and gluten-free, make sure you’re checking the nutrient facts.
-Always read the ingredients to look at added sugar, saturated fats, calorie content and the serving sizes of products you're perusing along the isle.
+Always read the ingredients to look at added sugar, saturated fats, calorie content and the serving sizes of products you're perusing along the aisle.

 Getting Good Nutrition Without Gluten